 Paula Berg Design

-Each year, interior design students collaborate with design engineering technology and construction management students from the College of Engineering, Applied Science & Technology at Weber State University to solve a design problem in a 48-hour period.
+Each year, interior design students collaborate with Building Design and Construction majors along with Construction Management students from the College of Engineering, Applied Science & Technology at Weber State University to solve a design problem in a 48-hour period.

 The design charrette is a collaborative problem-solving technique, common in the design-build industry.
 Our charrette provides teams of students with practical experience developing creative solutions to design problems, while adhering to the time constraint.
 Challenges may have an international, humanitarian or local focus.